KartikChugh/GeneticSeeker/README.md

 	* **Seed** - seeds the random mutation/selection processes (-1 _for random seed_)
 	* **Genome length** - number of instructions for an agent (200)
 	* **Max speed** - terminal velocity for an agent (7.0)

+### Additional
+As a final note, some interesting seeds discovered thus far are 222, which exhibits a competition of sorts among two sub-groups, and 333, which demonstrates quick convergence.